BENEFITS OF A DOULA

 What is a doula?

-A doula is trained birth professional who provides emotional, physical, and informational support to a woman and her family during pregnancy and childbirth.
-Professional Doulas are formally trained, and are well-informed on the physiological and emotional aspects of childbirth, physical techniques beneficial in childbirth, as well as childbirth options available to the woman.
+A doula is a trained birth professional who provides informational, physical and emotional support to a woman and her family during pregnancy and childbirth.
+Professional doulas are formally trained, and are well-informed on the physiological and emotional aspects of childbirth, physical techniques beneficial in childbirth, as well as childbirth options available to the woman.

 Research shows parents who receive support may feel more secure and cared for are more successful in adapting to new family dynamics have greater success with breastfeeding, have greater self-confidence, lower rate of postpartum depression.